MODx Installation FAQ

 The install ran perfectly, but I can't log into the Manager.
 I'm positive that my username and password are correct.
 What now?

 If I had a dime for every user who said that but had mistyped or misremembered one or the other . . .
-That said, it could mean that MODx ran out of memory during the install.
+That said, it could mean that MODX ran out of memory during the install.
 See "out of memory" above.
 Also, see the thread here.

 Why does checking the database connection fail during install even though I know my credentials are right?